PoustouFlan/Crypto-Drink-Deprecated/README.md

 locale:     "en"
 ```
  - `token` should be your Discord Bot token
- - `guild_id` should be the `id` of your Discord server
+ - `guild_id` should be [the id of your Discord server](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID)
- - `channel_id` should be the id of the channel where the flags are announced
+ - `channel_id` should be [the id of the channel](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) where the flags are announced
- - `locale` should be your prefered language.
+ - `locale` should be your prefered language (currently available are `"en"` and `"fr"`).

 ### NixOS